Our Services

 How long does an acupuncture session take and what is the cost?

-Typical acupuncture sessions last between 20 to 45 minutes.
-Cost varies depending on the length and complexity of treatment.
-Please call (000) 000-0000 for details or to receive an individualized treatment estimate.
+Typical acupuncture sessions last between 20 to 45 minutes depending on the complexity of treatment.
+Cost is dependent on single session versus packaged sessions.

 What conditions can pet acupuncture treat?